LineWulff/FentonWulff_LP_MNP/README.md

 **ProgenyDorotheaAnalysis.R** - example of how analysis with Dorothea and Progeny were run.

+**GOplot_cDCexample_SupFig2.R** - Example of how the radarplot for GO analysis were created based on table outputs from EnrichR.
+All significant GO terms were manually curated to include immunologically relevant terms in the final figures.

 **Fig4_putprecursors.R** - Analysis for Figure 4 and Supplementary Figure 4.